Paralegal work: a guide for future solicitors

 Just tap MyLCN+ to save it to your account

-Paralegal work is increasingly becoming the norm for many graduates as the step before securing a training contract.
+Working as a paralegal before going on to secure a training contract is increasingly becoming the norm for thousands of candidates.
 It is even possible to qualify as a solicitor while working as a paralegal instead of completing a formal training contract.
-However, this stepping stone also has its downsides…
+However, this stepping stone also has potential downsides to watch out for…

-Paralegals are legal professionals who work in law firms without being qualified as solicitors, barristers or chartered legal executives.
-Traditionally, paralegals have been viewed solely as support staff, but actually firms have become reliant on paralegals to do much of the fee earning work previously done by junior solicitors.
-Therefore in practice, there is often little to no difference in terms of skills and knowledge between an experienced paralegal and a newly-qualified solicitor (NQ).
+Paralegals are legal professionals who work in law firms but are not qualified as solicitors, barristers or chartered legal executives.
+Traditionally, paralegals are support staff, but actually firms have become reliant on paralegals to do much of the fee earning work previously done by solicitors.
+Therefore in practice, there is often little to no difference in terms of work and skills between an experienced paralegal and an associate.
 The term ‘paralegal' is generic and can cover various roles, from administrative to fee earning work.

 Legal apprenticeships are a job-based route into the legal profession that are one of the available options on leaving school.
 Apprenticeships are an alternative to the more traditional route of going to university; instead of studying for a degree and then postgraduate qualifications to become a solicitor or barrister, a legal apprentice may qualify as a solicitor while avoiding the high cost of going to university; instead receiving on-the-job training at a law firm, essentially working as a paralegal while gaining qualifications.

 Our feature will help you to find out more about legal apprenticeships and how they work, while the Oracle also has also considered the cases for choosing between an apprenticeship or university.
-For a general introduction to apprenticeships in the legal sector, read The Law Apprenticeships Guide.
+For an introduction to apprenticeships in the legal sector, read The Law Apprenticeships Guide.